eshaiju/eshaiju.github.io/source/_posts/2015-02-15-implement-dependent-select-in-active-admin.markdown

 end
 {%endcodeblock%}

-Thats it now you can see catelog select box will be repopulated when we select a product in product select box.
+That's it now you can see catalog select box will be repopulated when we select a product in product select box.
 This can be implemented in any of formastic input forms.
 	</div>
 </div>